 2. In Front of Any Opportunity is a Person & a Relationship

-Looking back on this experience more than 9 years later I’ve come to see that the job I secured wasn’t actually my dream job for life.
-Through this realisation I have started to build my dream life whilst helping others do the same through my involvement at Lighthouse.
-In hindsight I can see the difference it would’ve made to have built and maintained the right relationships whilst at university before graduating.
-If I knew and had won the trust of the right people (i.e. those in a position to make hiring decisions) before having a desperate need for employment, I could’ve found a job in a day rather than a year…
+Looking back on this experience back in 2005, I’ve come to see that the job I secured wasn’t actually my dream job for life.
+Through this realisation, I have started to build my dream life whilst helping others do the same through my involvement at Lighthouse International.
+In hindsight, I can see the difference it would’ve made to have built and maintained the right relationships whilst at university before graduating.
+If I knew and had won the trust of the right people (i.e. those in a position to make hiring decisions) before having a desperate and immediate need for employment, I could’ve found a job in a day rather than a job in a year…